mimirowa/my-portfolio/README.md

 Each build stamps the current commit hash into the app.
 The footer will display the version like `v4e96b97` corresponding to the commit used for the build.

 The API reads optional environment variables like `SECRET_KEY`, `DATABASE_URL` and `BASE_CURRENCY`.
 Default values are provided so it will start without extra configuration.
 Historical price lookups use the minimal `ApiClient` in `portfolio-api/src/data_api.py`.
+To enable live quote lookups via Alpha Vantage set `ALPHAVANTAGE_API_KEY`.

 # My Portfolio